 Food

 Every species has its own specific food requirements, and those requirements may change with the season or as the animal grows.
-The manipulation of your forest (through timber harvesting) and the planting of trees and shrubs are the most powerful tools you have for affecting the quality of food available to wildlife.
+The manipulation of your forest, through timber harvesting, and the planting of trees and shrubs are the most powerful tools you have for affecting the quality of food available to wildlife.
 What you are looking to create is a diversity of food sources that are available year round.
-Choose to favor the plants that your desired wildlife feed on or that the prey of your desired wildlife feed on.
+When managing your woodlands, choose to favor the plants that your desired wildlife feed on or that the prey of your desired wildlife feed on.

 Learn more about what to plant to attract wildlife in: